This fourth installment of a 7-part series about Domestic Partnership Agreements discusses support when the couple’s relationship ends.

 There are many, creative ways to structure support.
 Most provide for a fair amount based on how long the couple stay together and their respective financial positions if their relationship were to end.

-Among many alternatives, couples may consider:
+Among many alternative support options, couples may consider providing for:

-Option 1 – provide for nonmodifiable payments.
+A. Nonmodifiable payments.
 The amount could vary based on how long the couple stays together.
 Agreements may provide different amounts of support to the partner if there are children of the relationship.

-Option 2 – provide for a fixed amount of support, e.g., (a) for 2 years if the relationship is under 7 years; (b) for 4 years if the relationship is more than 7 and but less than 12 years; (c) for 10 years if the relationship is more than 12 and but less than 18 years; (d) for the provision to be void if the parties are together more than 18 years.
+B. A fixed amount of support, e.g., (a) for 2 years if the relationship is under 7 years; (b) for 4 years if the relationship is more than 7 and but less than 12 years; (c) for 10 years if the relationship is more than 12 and but less than 18 years; (d) for the provision to be void if the parties are together more than 18 years.